jamiegoodnight/aws-cloud-prac/Intro -and-Regions/EC2.md

 Amazon Machine Image - Preconfigured package required to launch a virtual server in the Amazon cloud; operating systems, softerware packages, provides the info required to launch an instance.
 Required component of an EC2 instance.

 Auto Scaling Groups ensure a minimum of servers are running.
 Ensure a minimum number of servers are running.
-Responds to demand.
+ASG responds to demand.

+Elastic Load Balancer - Ensure traffic is evenly distributed to multiple instances in different AZs.
+Reduces/eliminates downtime.